vovo/uva-node/README.md

 Sets editor command.
 Usually `vim` or `vi`.
 Actually any editor will do.
 Try experimenting on your own.
 Only `vi` / `vim` is tested with.

-If the command is relative, it must exist on the $PATH environment variable.
+If the command is relative, it must exist in one of the paths specified by the $PATH environment variable.

+<strong>Windows users:</strong>
+- If you are using Git bash shell, please use a path such as `C:\progra~2\Git\share\vim\vim73\vim.exe` You might need to swap `progra~2` with `progra~1`.
+Sorry, because the program currently doesn't accept spaces in the arguments, you would have to use 8.3 MSDOS-styled file names.
+  This would be improved in the future.

+- If you are using MinGW, you could use a path such as `C:\MinGW\msys\1.0\bin\vim.exe`

+- If you do not want to use absolute paths, you can simply use `vim.exe` but please ensure it is in your PATH environment variable.

+- It is also possible to use a GUI-based editor such as gvim

 edit
 ----
 Syntax: edit {srcFilePath}

-Creates {srcFilePath} using an existing template if {srcFilePath} does *not* exist, and launches the editor.
+If {srcFilePath} does *not* exist, and there is a template configured for the language, the program will spawn the template and launch the editor.
+If there is no template, a blank file will be created instead.

-Otherwise, if {srcFilePath} exists, launch the editor only.
+Otherwise, if {srcFilePath} exists, the program will launch the editor only.

 add
 ----